lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     write_data system.data
     write_dump all atom dump.lammpstrj

+..  container:: justify

     **Explanations:** With 'run 10', the simulation will run for 10 timesteps.

     The value of the timestep (1 fs by default) does not matter yet because the atoms are not moving.

     We also need to specify the charge of the newly added ions, which is done using the 'set' commands.
 The write 'data_file' finally creates a file named 'system.data' containing all the information required to restart the simulation from the final configuration generated by this input file.
 The 'write_dump' command print the final positions of the atoms, and can be used with VMD or ovito.

     This input script is ready to be ran with LAMMPS.
 When the run is over, open the log file and make sure that atoms have been created (look for lines like 'Created 3648 atoms'), or just look at the dump file with VMD:

 .. figure:: ../figures/sheared/systemcreation-light.png
     :alt: Generated electrolyte between walls